 Any members who join a company after incorporation should be given a share certificate.
 The company should keep a copy of these certificates.
 Members’ details must also be added to the statutory register of members and the PSC register (if applicable).

-When existing shares are transferred from one person to another, a stock transfer form should be completed.
+When existing shares are transferred from one person to another, a stock transfer form should be completed, member approval should be sought (if required), and the board should resolve to accept the transfer.
 A copy of this form should be maintained with the company’s statutory records.
 Companies House should be notified of the transfer in a statement of capital when the next confirmation statement is filed.

-If new shares are issued, the director must file a Return of Allotment with Companies House no later than 1 month after the date of issue, along with an updated statement of capital.
+If new shares are issued, a letter of application by the prospective members should be delivered to the company with the relevant payments, approval of the members should be sought (if applicable), and the board should approve the allotment.
+The director must then file a Return of Allotment with Companies House no later than 1 month after the date of issue, along with an updated statement of capital.
 There is no need to provide shareholders’ details until the company files its next confirmation statement.

 Directors are responsible for providing a certificate to any new member who joins a company after formation.
 This certificate serves as proof of ownership and it details the number and value of shares held by a shareholder.